whosonfirst/tangram-airportcity/README.md

 * The vector tiles don't have road/airport data < zoom 11
 * Airport labels are not rendered or displayed yet
 * Multiple search results are not handled gracefully.
 Specifically only the first result is shown.
+* There is no meaningful feedback when an airport search does not yield any results

 ## Usage